aafulei/cppp5e/08-the-io-library/README.md

 ### Exercise 8.4

-> Write a function to open a file for input and read its contents into a `vector` of `string`s, storing each line as a separate element in the `vector`.
+> Write a function to open a file for input and read its contents into a `vector` of strings, storing each line as a separate element in the `vector`.

 **Answer:**